Running Test Imports

 Verify Before Importing

-Before running any imports, you should always run a few checks to ensure your import is a success.
+Before running any imports, you should always run a few checks to ensure your import succeeds.
 We recommend you do the following checks before you run your first import.

 1. You should audit all apps in your app store.
-EZ Importer NEVER sends emails to your customers, but other apps you have installed may.
-You should verify all installed apps will not send emails to your customers before your first import.
+EZ Importer NEVER emails your customers, but other apps you have installed may.
+You should verify that all installed apps will not email your customers before your first import.
 We have no control in how they send out notifications.
-You also may want to audit your fulfillment apps as well as your fulfillment process.
+You may also want to audit your fulfillment apps and your fulfillment process.
 This will ensure your orders will not be sent to your fulfillment center.
 These are just a few things to check before running your import.
 You know your store best and should make sure you audit your store before doing an import.
-Marking an order as test may not trigger these notifications so you may also want to run a small import without marking the order as a test.
+Marking an order as a test may not trigger these notifications, so you may also want to run a small import without marking the order as a test.

 2. Shopify does not allow apps to import the order total.
 They do the calculations themselves.
-If you want to import taxes, discounts, etc you will need to ensure you have the right pieces mapped.
+If you want to import taxes, discounts, etc., you must ensure you have the right pieces mapped.
 Click here to understand how Shopify calculates orders.

 3. Shopify allows duplicate order names on import.
 We recommend you verify all order names in your upload file are NOT already in your store.
-Click Here to learn how to let Shopify generate your order names for you.
+Click Here to learn how to let Shopify generate your order names.

 Make a Mistake During Your Import (Re-Import for No Additional Cost)?